1. Affordability

 Man and woman sitting together looking at a paper with the Pennie arch over them

-• Affordable and accessible health insurance for all eligible Pennsylvanians is a top priority for Pennie.
+Affordable and accessible health insurance for all eligible Pennsylvanians remains a top priority for Pennie.

 Open Enrollment 2026: Data and Impacts